Using the Flow Builder

 - Setup – The general configuration of the step.

-- People – A preview of the people who are currently in the step or were previously in the step.
-Note that a person can be in a step more than one time, however, in the People preview they will show only once.
+- People – A list of the people who are currently in the step, or were previously in the step.
+Note that a person can be in a step more than one time, however, in the People section they will show only once.

 - Gray minus (-) sign: Zoom out